ThusharaSampath/choreo-samples/greeting-service-go/README.md

 | openapi.yaml           | OpenAPI contract of the greeter service.
 This is needed to publish our service as a managed API.
 This openapi.yaml file is referenced by the .choreo/endpoints.yaml. |

 ### Prerequisites
-1. Fork the repositoy
+1. Fork the repository

 ## Deploy Application

 Please refer to the Choreo documentation under the [Develop a REST API](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-rest-api/#step-1-create-a-service-component-from-a-dockerfile) section to learn how to deploy the application.

 You can select either Docker or Go as buildpacks.
-Fill as follow according to selected Buildpack.
+Fill as follows according to the selected Buildpack.

-1. Select `Service` Card from Component Creation Wizard
+1. Select the `Service` Card from the Component Creation Wizard
 2. Select `Go` as the buildpack.
-Fill as follow according to selected Buildpack.
+Fill as follows according to the selected Buildpack.

     | **Field**             | **Description**                               |
     |-----------------------|-----------------------------------------------|